rhobs/observability-operator/docs/api.md

 AccessKey is the AWS API key.
-If blank, the environment variable `AWS_ACCESS_KEY_ID` is used.
+If not specified, the environment variable `AWS_ACCESS_KEY_ID` is used.

 <table>
     <thead>